Fantasy sport: Daily fantasy sports

 Daily fantasy sports are accelerated versions of the traditional fantasy format in which contests are conducted over shorter periods than a full season, often lasting one week or even a single day.
 Daily fantasy games are typically subject to an entry fee, a portion of which funds a prize pool that is distributed among the game's winner or winners.

 In June 2007, Fantasy Sports Live, one of the first daily fantasy sites, was launched.
 In November 2008, NBC launched a daily fantasy site called SnapDraft, and FanDuel was founded in 2009 as a spin-off of a Scottish prediction market company.
 DraftKings was founded in 2012.

 Following venture capital investments from various firms, including from professional sports leagues such as MLB and the National Basketball Association (NBA), DraftKings and FanDuel launched an aggressive marketing campaign prior to the 2015 NFL season.
 At its peak, the two companies collectively ran an ad on national television in the United States once every 90 seconds.
 In addition to receiving direct investments from sports leagues, the two companies have reached sponsorship deals with several leagues and teams.
 In November 2014, DraftKings entered into a multi-year sponsorship deal with the NHL.
 In April 2015, after the NFL began to allow daily fantasy providers to sign multi-year team sponsorship deals, FanDuel reached deals with sixteen teams for placements on team-oriented digital properties, radio broadcasts, and within their stadiums.
 DraftKings has also received investments from Jerry Jones and Robert Kraft, who own the Dallas Cowboys and New England Patriots, respectively.

-The legality of daily fantasy sports has been questioned, with critics arguing that they more closely resemble proposition wagering on athlete performance than a traditional fantasy sports game.
+The legality of daily fantasy sports has been questioned, with critics arguing that it more closely resembles proposition wagering on athlete performance than a traditional fantasy sports game.
 However, following the 2018 United States Supreme Court decision in Murphy v.
 National Collegiate Athletic Association, which allowed states to legalize sports betting, questions surrounding the legality of daily fantasy sports, as well as fantasy sports in general, within the United States have largely been settled.

-As of August 2022, while 30 US states have operational legalized sports betting, 45 states have legalized daily fantasy sports.
-As of August 2022, DraftKings and FanDuel operate daily fantasy contests in 44 states each.
-Only one state, Montana, has officially banned online fantasy sports.
+Montana is the only US state to officially ban online fantasy sports.

 Industry overview

 Size of the industry

 In May 2015, Australian market research firm IBISWorld reported that fantasy sports comprised a $2 billion industry in the United States, experiencing 10.7% annual growth and employing 4,386 people in 292 businesses.

-According to the Fantasy Sports Trade Association, in 2016, the size of the fantasy sports industry reached $7.22 billion, per research by Ipsos.
-The study estimated that there were 59.3 million fantasy sports players in the United States and Canada as of 2016.
+According to the Fantasy Sports Trade Association, in 2017, the size of the fantasy sports industry reached $7.22 billion, per research by Ipsos.
+The study estimated that there were 59.3 million fantasy sports players in the United States and Canada as of that year.